ckmontesano/vue-fantasy/README.md

 ## Description

 This is a simple fantasy baseball app built with VueJS.
-It is a work in progress and is not yet fully functional.
+It is a work in progress.

 ## Dev Resources